 Most of the time the answer to this one is no. Most of the machines you see on the gallery or sounds pages were custom mods for people or just one off machines we sold some time ago.
-There is a small possibility that we may have another machine in stock we could custom mod for you so you may want to check the 'unbent machines in stock' section at the bottom of the shop page of the site.
+There is a small possibility that we may have another machine in stock we could custom mod for you so get in touch if theres something specific you're looking for.

 No, we never have a fully comprehensive list of machines we have in stock as our stock changes so rapidly and seemingly at random.
-Check the 'unbent machines in stock' section at the bottom of the shop page of the site for a vaguely up to date list.
 Our standard response to this question is 'take a look round the site and let us know what kind of machine you might be interested in and we'll let you know what we could build for you'.
 While we are perfectly happy to give advice we can't tell you what you want!

 We don't normally do repair work but if you send a machine for modification we will do our best to fix any simple problems that we find along the way.
 This can include keys and buttons not responding, broken jack sockets, scratchy pots and sliders, dry solder joints and replacing memory backup batteries among other things

 Yes, within reason.
 While we are happy to help people out with their circuitbending and modding problems and will point you in the right direction, we're not about to spend hours writing you a free DIY guide on how to do all our mods.
 You may have better luck asking on the circuitbenders FORUM where we often post bending information and others may be able to give you some advice.

 No, we don't sell unmodified machines as we tend to need them all as stock, so unless you want to offer an absurd amount of money for something then I'm afraid we can't help.
 Sorry.